nitoygo/toy-robot/README.md

 * [Source](src/)
   * [GameServer](src/GameServer)
-  Contains the modules that comprises the game server
     * [Core](src/GameServer/Core)
     Contains the implementation of the core application's use cases
     * [Domain](src/GameServier/Domain)
     Contains the domain entities that the use cases works on
     * [Adapters](src/GameServer/Adapters)
-    Contains the adapters that interacts with or used by the core
+    Contains adapters implementation that interacts with or used by the core
   * [Demo Application](DemoApplication.md)
   Wires the components together and provide a basic CLI to demonstrate